DjAzDeck/aiHackCovid/README.md

 # aiHackCovid
-#### This is team 2 submission for the [aiHackCovid](https://aihackcovid.aimedgroningen.com/) hackathon by Bharath Raj, Rosella and Thanasis.
+#### This is team 2 submission for the [aiHackCovid](https://aihackcovid.aimedgroningen.com/) hackathon by Bharath Raj, Rossella and Thanasis.

 ## Our Goals: